 Bankruptcy exemptions play a significant role in both Chapter 7 and Chapter 13 bankruptcy because exemptions protect your property from creditors.
 In Chapter 7 bankruptcy, you can keep property covered by a bankruptcy exemption.
 In Chapter 13 bankruptcy, exemptions help keep your plan payments low.
-Read on to learn more about bankruptcy exemptions and how they work, including:

 Exemptions always protect the same amount of property regardless of the chapter filed.
 However, what happens to "nonexempt" property you can't protect with a bankruptcy exemption will depend on whether you file for Chapter 7 or Chapter 13 bankruptcy.

-Chapter 7 bankruptcy is a liquidation bankruptcy where the appointed trustee sells your nonexempt assets to pay your creditors.
+Chapter 7 is a liquidation bankruptcy where the appointed trustee sells your nonexempt assets to pay creditors.
 Exemptions help you protect your assets in Chapter 7 bankruptcy because the bankruptcy trustee can't sell exempt property.

 For example, suppose your state has a $5,000 motor vehicle exemption, and you have one car worth $4,000.
 In that case, the exemption will cover all of the car's equity, and you can keep it.
 For more information about keeping a car in Chapter 7 and other property, see Exemptions in Chapter 7 Bankruptcy.